 Learn how to dye seashells with your kids.
-Make your own rainbow seashells!
+Did you know you can make your own rainbow seashells?
 With just a few materials you’d be surprised how easy you can dye these colorful shells with your child.

 Have you ever thought about what to do with the leftover Easter egg dye that you use for eggs every year?

 Rainbow Sea Shells Science Experiment

 I’m going to be honest I never have until this Easter, I guess just because we’re always busy doing other things on Easter with our extended family.
 This year after we finished my 6 year old daughter asked me what else she could use the Egg Dye for?
 I turned to the interest and found that you can color coffee filters, clothespins. yarn and even Tie Die and paint with your leftover vinegar based egg dye.

 Now I’ll admit we have quite a few seashells in our sandbox from our many trips to the beach, we’re a very lucky to live a few hours from the beach since all of my kids were born.
 So in 20 years we’re gathered quite a few and use them for playtime.
 You’d be amazed how many ways you can use seashells for imaginary play.